Droogans/ProtractorPageObjects/README.md

 ```

 **Q**: *Won't my tests be different for different users though?*
 >  - Yes.
-However, if I had to choose between remembering how my tests work versus how my over complicated page objects work, I'll choose the former.
+However, if I had to choose between remembering how my tests work versus how my page objects work, I'll choose the former.
 You can always abstract away user logins too, so that your login page features a `loginAdmin()` function to help with this.

 ## Creating custom objects